How to Ask for a Letter of Recommendation for Students

 - Ask your teacher in person.
 It is better to contact your tutor in person, not just sending out electronic emails.
 Even if you have moved to another place or even a city, you can choose a phone call, making an email your last option.
 Never send text messages!

-- Leave this conversation until you are one-on-one, not in front of the whole class.
+- Keep it confidential.
+Leave this conversation until you are one-on-one, not in front of the whole class.
 Don’t make your teacher uncomfortable and talk to him only when no one is listening.
+You can try to make your teacher stay with you one-on-one by asking for help with assignment writing, for example.

-- Give your tutor an addressed and stamped envelope if the admission board requires you to send the letter through a snail mail.
+- Provide your tutor with an address.
+Give your tutor an addressed and stamped envelope if the admission board requires you to send the letter through a snail mail.
 We strongly recommend doing this in advance, because it is your responsibility and your teacher doesn’t have to spend time contacting the college and getting familiar with requirements.

 - Respect your teachers’ approach and follow it.
 For example, some tutors have a questionnaire for students who ask for a recommendation.
 If they ask you to fill it out at once, just do it.
 Follow these requirements and respect the time your tutors spend on you.